History (HIST)

 This course reconsiders the history of modern science in light of new research in social and cultural history, feminist and gender studies, and the history of race and colonialism.
 Since the 1960s, historians have recognized that a narrowly-focused history of science (usually centered on European "founding fathers" of modern scientific disciplines) fails to capture the diverse population of people who have contributed to the production of scientific knowledge and practices.
 HIST-114 centers the roles of enslaved Africans, indigenous Americans, colonized peoples, women, and laborers in the production of knowledge about the natural world.

 HIST-214.
-United States History 1607-1877.
+American History To 1877.
 3 Hours.

-Social, political, intellectual, diplomatic and economic development of the American colonies and the United States from the beginnings through 1877.
+This course explores the social, political, intellectual, diplomatic and economic development of the American colonies and the United States from the beginnings through 1877.

 HIST-215.
-United States History 1877-Present.
+American History Since 1877.
 3 Hours.

-Social, political, intellectual, diplomatic and economic development of the United States from 1877 to present.
+This course explores the social, political, intellectual, diplomatic and economic development of the United States from 1877 to present.

 HIST-300A.
 Ancient Greece.
 3 Hours.